 These meatless sausage rolls are just perfect for a snack or lunch.
 They are crispy and crunchy and incredibly savory, and I bet you won't be able to stop at one.
 Neither will your young one.

-Looking for more vegan kid-friendly foods for back-to-school?
+More vegan kid-friendly foods

 - Vegan Falafel